Mr Paul Jeans

 Director

 Member representative – Professor Johnstone is a cancer researcher who has utilised genetic mouse models of haemopoietic malignancies and solid tumours to understand the epigenetic changes that underpin tumour onset and progression, and to develop new therapies that target epigenetic and transcriptional regulatory proteins.
 Professor Johnstone has recently discovered how epigenetic-based agents can engage the host immune system to drive prolonged therapeutic responses.
 Professor Johnstone and his team are advancing these fundamental discoveries through the implementation of clinical trials that combine epigenetic and immunotherapeutic agents.
-Professor Johnstone has published a total of 227 papers with >25,000 total citations, and he has an H-index of 74.
+Professor Johnstone has published a total of 271 Papers with over 31,000 total citations and he has a H-Index of 85.

 Ms. Tze Masters